 The Danger of Battery Fires

-The nature and circumstances of the fires and explosion caused by these batteries are not yet known.
+The nature and circumstances of the fires and explosions caused by these batteries are not yet known.
 We look forward to Hyundai announcing the recall in the United States and to getting more information about why these fires are occurring.
 Battery fires can of course be extremely dangerous, especially if the batteries have the propensity to explode.
 These types of incidents could result in major injuries and fatalities.

 If you or a loved one has been injured as a result of these or other vehicle defects, please contact an experienced auto defect lawyer to obtain more information about pursuing your legal rights.
 You may be able to seek compensation for medical expenses, lost wages, hospitalization, cost of rehabilitation, pain and suffering, and emotional distress.